Beyond Skin Deep * How You Get Scabies And Its Causes

 December 23, 2018

 What has long been considered an affliction of the poor and unclean, scabies respects no class or even cleanliness level?
 These equal opportunity mites can be found anywhere from luxury resorts to rural villages, and with historical evidence dating back roughly 2,500 years, scabies is one of the most successful and prominent skin mites in human history.
-Although the World Health Organization considers scabies to be a water-related disease, as there's a direct connection between hygiene as a means of controlling or preventing its proliferation, many feel this is an inaccurate classification as scabies are known to infect those with poor and excellent personal hygiene regimens.
+Although the World Health Organization considers scabies to be a water-related disease, as there's a direct connection between hygiene as a means of controlling or preventing its proliferation, many feel this is an inaccurate classification as scabies is known to infect those with poor and excellent personal hygiene regimens.

 When An Embrace Transforms Into An Infestation